JeremyBYU/astar-visualization/README.md

 # astar-visualizer

-> Visualization of the A start algorithm
+> Visualization of the A star algorithm

 ## Build Setup